swimming at camp lake

 If your child does not absolutely require daily vitamins, supplements or any other over-the-counter remedy at home, please do not send such medications (especially gummies) to camp.
 Rockbrook meals are nutritious and tasty, and the food is plentiful!

-If these daily OTC medications are absolutely necessary, they need to be filled by a pharmacy into a blister pack.
+If these daily OTC medications are absolutely necessary, they need to be sent in their original packaging.

 Your Camper's Medication Regimen